-We are in the process of expansion of school building.
-With an individual donation, 3 halls have been constructed.
-Construction work is over.
-Painting and wooden work is going on.
-One big hall will be divided into three classrooms with the help of wooden partition.
-Another room will be divided in two rooms of which one will be used as principal office while other will be used as a classroom.
-Another big room will be used for science laboratory.
-For the smooth functioning of science lab we will need extra furniture and other accessories.
-We will also plan to make available separate rooms for computer education and library.
 Currently we have 12 rooms all-together with nine classes (from KG to VIII) and separate rooms for science lab, library and computer education.
 Many parents ask for facilities up to class X so that their children can continue in the village itself.
 Currently we have no plan for extending school for higher classes as that will require more infrastructure and more resources for teacher's salary etc. However, we are open to ideas on this.
+We explored getting more land from the Village Pradhan and are hopeful that something will happen in this regard.
+Once we have more land, we can try to extend to Std.
+X.